-As a speaker and educator, I’ve shown others how to create strong vision and mission statements for more than 30 years.
-I didn’t write my own vision and mission statements until I lost my job.
+As a teacher and consultant, I’ve shown others how to create strong vision and mission statements for more than 30 years.
+I didn’t write personal vision and mission statements until I lost my job.

-When the school district where I was employed downsized and my position as an instructional coach was eliminated, I had no idea how to move forward.
+When the school district where I was employed downsized and my position was eliminated, I had no idea how to move forward.
 I had to learn how to take organizational mission and vision creation planning processes and make them personal.

-A vision statement focuses attention on your dream and desired results.
-Your vision creates a mental picture of your goals and becomes a source of inspiration and commitment for the future.
+A vision statement focuses attention on who you want to be.
+Your vision becomes a source of inspiration and commitment to your future.
 It provides meaning to every task you want to accomplish and becomes the driving force behind your goals.

 A vision statement articulates the big idea of who you are and what you are working towards as a goal.
-It expresses how you want to be perceived and the legacy you want to share with others.
-It is an expression of your core values.
+It expresses how you wish to be known and the legacy you want to share with others.
+It mirror your core values.
 Your vision reflects your dream; it is a picture of the future you would like to create.
 It should be concise and easy to remember.

 Consider these questions as you compose a meaningful vision statement:

-A mission statement is an action statement that reflects your vision.
+A mission statement is an action statement that flows from your vision.
 It clarifies (1) what you do, (2) who you do it for, and (3) how you do what you do.
-David Ladner added that personal vision and mission statements are reflections of an individual’s beliefs and core values; becoming “the standard by which you measure everything else in your life.”
+David Ladner adds that personal vision and mission statements reflect your beliefs and core values; becoming “the standard by which you measure everything else in your life.”